![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Hmmm.

-Then out came the carpeted interior rear shelf and its accompanying inclined panel from behind the bucket seats.
-I had to detach my stereo from the inclined panel.
+Then out came the carpeted interior rear shelf, and its accompanying inclined panel from behind the bucket seats.
+I had to detach my stereo from the inclined panel too.

-After a couple hours I'd created two ramps where none had been before.
+After a couple hours, I'd created two ramps where none had been before.
 One at the bottom of each incline, both before and behind me.
-I'd built up and firmly packed dirt underneath both relatively strong plywood panels, as well as to either side of them.
+I'd built up and firmly packed dirt underneath both the relatively strong plywood panels, as well as to either side of them.

-The smaller panel was actually too short in itself to span Shadow's wheelbase head on, and so had to be supplemented with multiple layers of the thin wood veneer panels used elsewhere in the interior, and backed up with densely packed earth.
+The smaller panel was actually too short in itself to span the distance between two of Shadow's wheels head on, and so had to be supplemented with multiple layers of the thin wooden veneer panels used elsewhere in the interior, and backed up with densely packed earth.

-If I hadn't been working I likely wouldn't have had the armor kit onboard to use like this.
-Then again, if I hadn't been working I likely wouldn't have needed the armor kit for something like this.
+If I hadn't been working at the time of my stranding, I likely wouldn't have had the armor kit onboard to use like this.
+Then again, if I hadn't been working, I likely wouldn't have needed the armor kit for something like this.

 Shadow was still wearing three tire chains.
 I wished the fourth wasn't busy holding the motor in the car.

 By now my wrist watch read almost 11 PM.
 I'd been working under Shadow's headlights with his motor running since nightfall.
-I was pretty sure that down in this hole and atop that the higher ridge between us and the nasties, no one would see the lights.
-And Shadow wasn't that loud, just idling.
+I was pretty sure that down in this hole-- and atop that, the higher ridge between us and the nasties-- no one would see the lights.
+And Shadow wasn't all that loud, when only idling.

-But someone might hear us try our little leap from the fish barrel.
+But someone might hear us making our leap out of the fish barrel.

 I hoped to God this would work.
-If not, then I'd just wasted an awful lot of the energy I was going to need to make giant ladder rungs.
+If it didn't, then I'd just wasted an awful lot of the time and energy I was going to need to make the world's strongest ladder rungs.

-The moment of truth was here.
+The moment of truth had finally arrived.
 I sat down in Shadow and buckled in.
 For it wasn't totally implausible that I'd flip us on our top in this maneuver.

-I was agonizing over the slight hesitation my FMX transmission always displayed when shifting between reverse to drive.
-In my estimation we'd need every split second of power here we could get.
+For a moment, I agonized over the slight hesitation my FMX transmission always displayed when shifting from reverse to drive.
+In my estimation, we'd need every split second of power here that we could get.
 Especially in the initial spurt.
-Of course the higher we could get backwards up the one slope the less critical the power timing would be.
+Of course, the higher we could get backwards up the one slope, the less critical the power timing would be.
 Maybe.

-There'd be very little running start backwards up the slope we'd slid down to originally get trapped in this hole.
+There'd be very little of a running start backwards, up the slope we'd slid down to originally get trapped in this hole.
 So I power-braked us before launch, similar to being at the drag strip.
 Only in reverse.
-I carefully and gradually stepped up the gas in reverse while keeping the emergency brake tightly locked.
-Then I switched on the rear strobes for illumination and let go the brake by yanking on its under dash handle, even as I pushed deeper on the throttle and felt Shadow about to power past the brake regardless of me pulling the release.
+I carefully and gradually stepped up the gas in reverse, while keeping the emergency brake tightly locked.
+Then I switched on the rear strobes for illumination, and let go the brake by yanking on its under dash handle, even as I pushed deeper on the throttle, and felt Shadow about to power past the brake regardless of me pulling the release.

-We bounced onto the ramp, then bounced onto the incline, the chains for just an instant doing a muted chattering on the carpeted ramp before chewing into the slope beyond.
+We bounced backwards onto the rear ramp, then bounced onto the incline, the chains for just an instant doing a muted chattering on the carpeted ramp, before chewing into the slope beyond.

-I'd left the panels' carpeted side up figuring that would give me better traction.
-Plus I could always replace the carpeting if it got ripped loose.
+I'd left the panels' carpeted sides up, figuring that would give me better traction.
+Plus-- once back in civilization-- I could always replace any carpeting that got ripped loose here.

-We gained more altitude than I'd dared hope before our momentum began to flag, and I let off the throttle completely and threw the shifter all the way from reverse into first gear.
+We gained more altitude than I'd dared hope, before our momentum began to flag, and I let off the throttle completely, and pulled the shifter all the way from reverse into first gear.
 We fell maybe a foot or so powerless before I felt the trans engage the engine again, and immediately hit the gas in response.
-This time we bounced forward from the incline onto the ramp we'd just come from, then bounced again onto the ground, accelerating at a scary pace towards the next incline directly ahead.
-The next ramp bounced us upwards, a second bounce announced our arrival onto the opposite incline's face, and the rear chains dug once more into the mountain wall which so far had denied us further passage.
+This time we bounced forward from the incline, across the ramp we'd just come from, then bounced again onto the ground, accelerating at a scary pace towards the next incline directly ahead.
+The next ramp bounced us strongly upwards, then another bounce announced our arrival onto the opposite incline's face, and the rear chains dug once more into the mountain wall which so far had denied us further passage.

-Though we did possess considerably more speed than on previous attempts, I could feel the summit once again about to escape our grasp, as our forward and upward acceleration weakened greatly.
+Though we did possess considerably more speed than on previous attempts, I could feel the summit once again about to escape our grasp: our forward and upward acceleration weakened dramatically as we neared the top.

 But it'd all been necessary.
 And had worked!